 Rome is the city of echoes, the city of illusions, and the city of yearning. — Giotto di Bondone

 Without a doubt, the city of Rome, also known as the 'Eternal City' has touched the hearts and minds of many.
-Proverbs such as "All roads lead to Rome" are no accident but instead come about due to the enormous feats that this empire created, such as an impressive road network of over 50,000 miles spreading its culture, politics, trade, commerce and influence throughout the known world.
-Other anchievements include the innovative aquaduct system (some of which is still used today), bringing citizens underground sewage systems and ornate public baths.
+The expression "All roads lead to Rome" came about due to the enormous feats of the Roman Empire, such as an impressive road network of over 50,000 miles that spread its culture, politics, trade, commerce and influence throughout the known world.
+Other notable achievements include the innovative aqueduct system (some of which are still used today), bringing citizens underground sewage systems and ornate public baths.

-Though Rome is actually pretty old, it is most certanly a city that stays eternally young.
-2773 years ago, on April 21, Rome was founded by the mythical Romulus, who killed twin brother Remus to become ruler and founder.
+Though Rome is pretty old, it is undoubtedly a city that stays eternally young.
+The "official" founding date of Rome was 2,775 years ago, on April 21, BCE, when Romulus founded the settlement after killing his twin brother Remus to become the sole ruler.